The MneExperiment Pipeline

 Introduction

-class is a template for an MEG/EEG analysis pipeline.
-The pipeline is adapted to a specific experiment by creating a subclass, and specifying properties of the experiment as attributes.
+This template is adapted to a specific experiment by specifying properties of the experiment as attributes (technically, by creating a subclass).

-subclass instance provides access into the pipeline at different stages of analysis through its methods:
+An instance of this pipeline then provides access to different analysis stages through its methods:

 Step by Step